charlesribeiro/minesweeper-angular/README.md

 ## Credits

 Thanks to eugeneloza that provided the assets here https://opengameart.org/content/minesweeper-tile-set.
 Also, to the developers behind each of the imported GitHub Actions.
+This project uses the DSEG7(https://github.com/keshikan/DSEG) font.

 ## Code coverage